Terry K. Southerington, department head

 Students may pursue a bachelor of arts and master of letters (3-2 program) that allows completion of the BA in theatre and the MLitt in Shakespeare and Renaissance Literature in Performance in five years.
-Students should see Professor Southerington during their freshman year to discuss requirements.
+Students should see Terry Southerington during their freshman year to discuss requirements.

 Civic Engagement Opportunities

 - Theatre in the Community engages students in theatre communities beyond the college.

 - Theatre students work with school and community theatres through service learning contracts or directed inquiries.

 - Student teachers with theatre majors are encouraged to incorporate theatre in their student teaching.